-06. CoC's Governance Charter Local Selection Process
+2A.1 - CoC and HMIS Lead Governance Charter Local Selection Process

 All agencies and programs interested in applying for new or renewal funding through the Continuum of Care program must submit a notice of intent within the deadlines established by the Executive Committee.
 All agencies submitting a request for funding may be required to present their project before the Review Committee prior to final determination of funding according to the criteria established by the Executive Committee for each funding year.
 Late applications will not be accepted in the local selection process unless an extension has been approved.
 Renewal projects and new projects will be required to submit an application by the identified deadline in order to be considered for funding.